-Screen printing requires a screen to be created for each colour in a design.
-The screen setup costs are spread across the number of garments ordered, so screen printing is best for bulk orders as the more garments you order, the cheaper each garments becomes.
+The screen setup costs are spread across the number of garments ordered, so screen printing is best for bulk orders as the more garments you order, the cheaper cost per unit becomes.
 The Print Room offers screen printing on a wide range of garment types including t-shirts, hoodies, sweaters, pants, accessories, tea towels and more.

 OUR ENVIRONMENTAL DIFFERENCE